sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 We'll slowly implement an arithmetic parser from scratch, then we'll see a [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) (the programming language, composed only of... whitespaces!) parser implementation using this technique.

+Finally, we'll take a look around some battle-tested parsing libraries, to get serious.

 > This article is shamelessly inspired by Leif Battermann's article: [Parsers in Scala built upon existing abstractions](http://blog.leifbattermann.de/2018/02/03/parsers-in-scala-built-upon-existing-abstractions/).
 Thanks!

 ---